Battle of Mortara

-The Battle of Mortara was a battle between 19,000 Austrian and 26,000 Italian forces on 21 March 1849.
+The Battle of Mortara was fought between 19,000 Austrian and 26,000 Italian forces on 21 March 1849.
+It was an Austrian tactical success.

 Background

 King Karl Albert refused to accept the defeat of the previous year against Field Marshal Radetzky and saw the uprising of the Hungarians as a given occasion to continue the war.
 A coup in February 1849 against Grand Duke Leopold II of Habsburg in Tuscany gave the necessary reason to continue the Italian War of Independence.
 With an army of 97,500 men (including 5,600 horsemen) and 152 cannons, the troops of the Kingdom of Sardinia were to move back into Lombardy.
 The Piedmontese army wanted under their new chief of staff, the Polish General Wojciech Chrzanowski, to take action directly on Milan and so they could get the population of this city to revolt like last year.
 The Austrians quickly became aware of the enemy’s military plan.
 It was therefore confidently assumed on the part of the Piedmontese that the Austrian army would retreat behind the Adda to the fortress square around Mantua, as in 1848.